oyesa/my-web-portfolio/README.md

 ## Setup/Installation Requirements
 * Log into https://github.com
 * Clone the repo https://github.com/oyesa/my-web-portfolio
-* Install google font - poppins
+* Add google font - poppins stylesheet link
-*
-* format
+* Add font awesome stylesheet link
 ## Known Bugs
 No known bugs.
 ## Technologies Used
-HTML - Google fonts,awesome fonts
+HTML - Google fonts,font awesome
 CSS
 Bootstrap
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+You can contact me on mercy.oluchina@student.moringaschool.com or @yesa on twitter in case of any questions or suggestions.
+Feel free to contribute to this project by forking the repo and creating a pull request.
+Your input will be much appreciated.

 ### License
+*Distributed under the MIT License. *
-*{Determine the license under which this application can be used.
-See below for more details on licensing.}* Copyright (c) {2022} **{Mercy Oyesa Oluchina}**
+Copyright (c) {2022} **{Mercy Oyesa Oluchina}**